Expand To Show Full Article

-Universal Studios Florida is the flagship theme park which was originally opened to the public in June 1990 and was themed around movies produced by Universal Pictures.
-This park hosted more than 10 million visitors in 2018 which made it the 11th most visited theme park in the world.
+It’s one of the most popular parks as in 2022, Universal Studios Florida hosted more than 10 million visitors which made it the 5th most visited theme park in the world.

-Updated for 2023, in this definitive guide to Universal Studios Florida you will learn more about:
+Updated for 2024, in this definitive guide to Universal Studios Florida you will learn more about this amazing theme park including:

 Universal Studios Florida is very well planned and you will find it fairly easy to find its rides, attractions and experiences.
 You can purchase your tickets at a number of ticket windows immediately upon passing through the main arches.
 This area also includes guest services as well as an office for the guests who have purchased the VIP experience.

-There are eight separate themed areas surrounding a central lagoon which hosts Universal’s Cinematic Celebration (evening show).
+There are eight separate themed areas throughout the park surrounding a central lagoon which hosts Universal’s nighttime shows and spectaculars.
+These themed areas are:

 • New York